jun-low/issue-tracker/README.md

 # Challenge

-This project is a RESTful API server built with Node.js and Express, along with a Angular application to interact with the server.
-The server application provides endpoints for managing issues, while the CLI application allows users to perform CRUD (Create, Read, Update, Delete).
+This project is a RESTful API server built with Node.js and [Express](https://expressjs.com/), along with a [Angular](https://angular.dev/) application to interact with the server.
+The server application provides endpoints for managing issues, while the Angular application allows users to perform CRUD (Create, Read, Update, Delete).

 ## Getting Started